Demi Moore, Timothee Chalamet and Conclave cast win at Screen Actors Guild

 “Believe it or not, this actually means a lot to me.”

-In the TV section, Irish actor Colin Farrell picked up the best actor TV limited series gong for The Penguin, in which he plays a DC Comics villain of the same name, while the female prize in the category was snagged by Yorkshire-born Jessica Gunning for playing stalker Martha Scott in dark Netflix drama Baby Reindeer.
+In the TV section, Irish actor Colin Farrell picked up the best actor in a TV movie or limited series gong for The Penguin, in which he plays the DC Comics villain of the same name, while the female prize in the category was snagged by Yorkshire-born Jessica Gunning for playing stalker Martha Scott in dark Netflix drama Baby Reindeer.

 Japanese historical drama Shogun continued its run of awards success, with acting awards won by Hiroyuki Sanada, and Anna Sawai, along with best stunt ensemble and outstanding performance by an acting ensemble in a drama prizes.